Pillion (film): Development

 On 8 May 2024, Variety reported that Harry Lighton would make his feature directorial debut with Pillion from a screenplay he wrote, based on the 2020 novel Box Hill by Adam Mars-Jones.
 The film is a co-production between the UK and Ireland.
 Element Pictures, BBC Film and the British Film Institute produced and financed the film, with Picturehouse Entertainment set to distribute in the United Kingdom.
 Emma Norton, Ed Guiney, Lee Groombridge, and Andrew Lowe produced the film.
 The score was composed by Oliver Coates.
 Nick Morris was the director of photography and Gareth C. Scales was the editor.

 Lighton spent a weekend with the real-life members of the Gay Bikers Motorcycle Club (GBMCC) while researching for the film.
 They also served as advisors and appear in the film playing themselves as members of the gay biker gang.

-Lighton met up with Paul Tallis, a London Based Gay biker from Wales during his research, and subsequently offering a part in the film as part of Ray's biker gang, of which the part was changed to incorporate Paul's Human Pup persona, as part of bringing the film into the current era.
-Melling also spent a day riding as pillion on Paul Tallis's motorbike, learning about the BDSM Community, boot licking and being responsive as a submissive for licking boots first time.
+Lighton met up with Paul Tallis, a London-based Welsh gay biker during his research.
+Lighton subsequently offered Tallis a part in the film as part of Ray's biker gang, incorporating Tallis's human pup persona to bring the film into the current era.
+Melling also spent a day riding as a pillion on Paul Tallis's motorbike, learning about the BDSM community, boot licking, and submissive behaviour.

 Casting

 In May 2024, Harry Melling and Alexander Skarsgård joined the cast of the film, with Skarsgård also serving as executive producer.

-Scissor Sisters's lead vocalist Jake Shears made his screen acting debut in Pillion.
+Scissor Sisters' lead vocalist Jake Shears made his screen acting debut in Pillion playing a gay biker, Kevin.
 Casting director Kahleen Crawford invited Shears for the film after she saw him in the musical Cabaret.
-Shears had been acquainted with Skarsgård through friends from years before and was stoked to see him and excited to work in the film.
+Shears had been acquainted with Skarsgård through friends from years before and was excited to see him and work in the film.
 Shears—who was not familiar with the gay biker and BDSM world that is portrayed in the film—read The Leatherman's Handbook to prepare for his role.

-After Lighton met Paul Tallis during his research for the film, Paul had to submit a 2 min audition video to Sophie Kenny, 2nd Assistant Director.
-Kenny and Lighton, then offered the part to Paul, with the role subsequently changed to enable Paul to portray himself as a Human Pup on screen, finding out he was successfully being cast, Paul was at the dress rehearsal for Starlight Express when he was informed, referring to his casting as destined to happen, as the 2020 novel Box Hill by Adam Mars-Jones which the film is based on, references Starlight Express "We'd spent the afternoon watching roller-skaters hurtling around in a theatre, pretending to be trains...".
-This casting is also the first time modern Human Pup Play has been seen in a feature length film.

 Filming

-Principal photography took place in South East England, starting on 29 July and wrapping in early September 2024.
-Shooting locations included Lullingstone Castle and Sevenoaks in Kent.
+Principal photography took place in London and South East England, starting on 29 July and wrapping in early September 2024.
+Shooting locations included Bromley in London, Lullingstone Castle and Sevenoaks in Kent.
+The locations were chosen due to the proximity to London for budgetary reasons, and one of the producers, Lee Groombridge, grew up in the area.

+Skarsgård wears a prosthetic penis with a Prince Albert piercing in the picnic fellatio scene.